25 Weeks Pregnant – Everything You Need To Know

 You’re 25 weeks pregnant!

-Leg cramps, swelling and backaches can be minimised by taking regular walks and getting plenty of sleep.
+Minimise leg cramps, swelling and backache by taking regular walks and getting plenty of sleep.

 Make time to relax and unwind each day with your feet up.